c3g/epivar-browser/readme.md

 **Start with** `cp config.example.js config.js` to create the required config.
 The default config should not need updating if you follow the instructions below, but you can follow along to make sure everything matches.
-Make sure `./data` exists with `mkdir -p ./data`.

 The different data sources to generate/prepare are: